-4. Director Credential
+5. Director Credential

 Section 402.305(2)(f), F.S requires every children's center to have a credentialed director.
 Every applicant for a license to operate a children's center or a license for a change of ownership of a children's center must document that the children's center director has an active Director Credential prior to issuance of a license.

-An applicant for the Director Credential must meet the requirements referenced in CF-FSP Form 5290, Florida Child Care Director Credential and Renewal Application, which is incorporated by reference in 65C-22.001(8)(k), F.A.C.
-CF-FSP Form 5290 may be obtained from the DCF website, www.myflfamilies.com/childcare.
-All applicants and documentation will be verified and if complete, the credential wee be issued by DCF or its designated representative on CF-FSP Form 5252, Florida Director Credential Certificate, which is incorporated by reference in 65C-22.001(8)(g), F.A.C.
+An applicant for the Director Credential must meet the requirements referenced in CF-FSP Form 5290, Florida Child Care and Education Program Director Credential and Renewal Application, which is incorporated by reference in 65C-22.001(7)(k), and may be obtained from the DCF website, www.myflfamilies.com/childcare.
+All applications and documentation will be verified and if complete, the credential wee be issued by DCF or its designated representative on CF-FSP Form 5252, Florida Director Credential Certificate, which is incorporated by reference in 65C-22.001(7)(g), F.A.C.